svaksha/aksh/jl.md

     10 / [1:3]     is an error
     10 ^ [1:3]    also erroneous

-+ Whereas multiplying a matrix by a scalar is well-defined in linear algebra, dividing by a matrix has a very specific meaning which requires the a square matrix.
++ Whereas multiplying a matrix by a scalar is well-defined in linear algebra, dividing by a matrix has a very specific meaning which requires a square matrix.
 Same with exponentiation.
 The dot-prefixed operators explicitly work elementwise, so use `.*`, `./` and `.^` for element-wise operations.

 ## Calculus